 What I like:

 In fiction, I read Adult/New Adult/Young Adult.
-I read fantasy (most subgenres), mystery/whodunit, and light science fiction; I like whimsical and fun stories with a serious undertone.
+I read fantasy (most sub-genres, though I have particular interests in ghosts, ghost hunting, and thieves), mystery/whodunit, and light science fiction; I like whimsical and fun stories with a serious undertone.
 I have a soft spot for steampunk, strong female protagonists, spunky sidekicks, and slow-burn romantic interests.
 I like fast-paced stories with a healthy balance of action and narration.
 I like a main character that I can get behind and root for.

 What I do not like:

-In fiction, I don’t read cheesy vampire/werewolves, angels/demons, or any kind of satanism or demonism.
+In fiction, I don’t read cheesy vampire/werewolves, (that doesn’t mean I hate vampires and werewolves, I’m just sick of the Twilight rip offs) angels/demons, or any kind of satanism or demonism.
 I will not read legal thrillers, police procedurals, suspense/thriller, smut/erotica, books where the dog dies, humor, children’s, or middle grade.
 I dislike chick-lit, so if you think your book would be a great pick for Oprah’s Book Club, I won’t like it.
+I’m also not a cozy romance/mystery fan.
 I don’t like the Sparks type romance.
 I don’t like hard science fiction where the science takes precedence over the story.
-I am not a fan of the “hero’s quest” plot, or lengthy epic fantasy.
-Shockingly, I’m not a fan of the Tolkien-esk fantasy world.
+I’m not into literary anything.
 I don’t like stories with rape scenes, explicit violence, incest, or unnecessary gore.

 In nonfiction, I’m not big into cook books, art books, politics, economics … basically, if I didn’t say that I liked it above, assume I don’t like it.